pablobacho/esp32-manager/README.md

 ### Settings entries

-Settings are normal variables that exist in your program.
+Settings are regular variables that exist in your program.
 To use them with `settings_manager` you need to register them under a namespace:

     uint32_t timeout = 1280u;
     settings_manager_register_setting(settings_handle, "timeout", u32, (void *) &timeout, SETTINGS_MANAGER_ATTR_READWRITE);